 Pure mathematics takes up 50% of the further mathematics course including topics on proof, complex numbers, matrices, algebra and functions, calculus, vectors, polar coordinates, hyberbolic functions and differential equations.

 Statistics and mechanics make up the rest of the course.
-Topics in these applied areas will build and extend on those studied in AS and A level Mathematics.
+Topics in these applied areas will build and extend on those studied in A level Mathematics.
 Students will develop the use of technology to model and explore solutions to problems including the use of spreadsheets, graphic calculators and graphing software.

 Pure maths paper 1: 1 ½ hours